 How do I find high paying clients?

 The easiest way to find high paying clients is to focus your work on a niche you are an expert in.
 Rates tend to be higher for specialised fields, such as tech, business, legal or medical.

-Think about what industries you have worked in in the past, and the projects you have completed.
-If you are new to freelancing, a niche may take some time to build.
-You may have to start by working for lower rates, in order to establish yourself as experienced and knowledgeable in your niche.
-Once you are seen as experienced, you can command higher rates.
+Think about what industries you have worked in in the past and the projects you have completed.
+A niche may take some time to build if you are new to freelancing.
+You may have to start by working for lower rates to establish yourself as experienced and knowledgeable in your niche.
+Then you can command higher rates.

 We also offer constructive suggestions on how to become more productive while you’re working from home and take a realistic look at some of the pros and cons of freelancing.

 Finally, if you’re entirely new to freelancing, check out the HWC podcast episode 10 on How to Get Your First Freelance Gigs.
 Then, sign up for our Freelance Kickstarter Course, where you’ll learn a TON of essential info to help you set up your freelancing business and find your first freelance clients.